LAStools/LAStools/bin/lasthin3d_README.md

 -every_nth [n]                : keep every [n]th point
 -random_nth [n]               : keep on avarage every [n]th point
 -use_cell_center              : set the xyz to the corresponding cell center
+-intensity_min                : keeps point with lowest the intensity in a cell -intensity_max                : keeps point with highest the intensity in a cell -return_min                   : keeps point with lowest the return number in a cell -return_max                   : keeps point with highest the return number in a cell -attribute_min [n]            : keeps point with highest the lowest value of attribute [n] in a cell -attribute_max [n]            : keeps point with highest the highest value of attribute [n] in a cell

 ### other specific arguments
 -step [n]                     : set grid cell size to [n] for thinning/flagging (default=2)